Joseph L. Henderson

-Life

-Ancestors, family, early life and education
+Early life and education

-Henderson was born on August 31, 1903, in Elko, Nevada to one of the small town's leading families; his relatives were prominent ranchers, businessmen, professionals, and his ancestors were early settlers in the area.
-His great-grandfather, Lewis Rice Bradley, a self-made cattle baron, emigrated west from Missouri to become, among other disparate things, the second governor of Nevada, elected twice.
-Three decades later Henderson's uncle, Charles Henderson, was appointed, then elected Senator from Nevada he would become chairman of the Reconstruction Finance Corporation, and as a result of the developmental assistance provided by that agency to southern Nevada, the city of Henderson, Nevada, was named after him.
+Henderson was born on August 31, 1903, in Elko, Nevada to one of the small town's leading families; his relatives were ranchers, businessmen, professionals, and his ancestors were early settlers in the area.
+His great-grandfather, Lewis Rice Bradley, a self-made cattle baron, emigrated west from Missouri and beczme the second governor of Nevada.
+Three decades later Henderson's uncle, Charles Henderson, was appointed, then elected Senator from Nevada became chairman of the Reconstruction Finance Corporation, and as a result of the developmental assistance provided by that agency to southern Nevada, the city of Henderson, Nevada, was named after him.
 In Elko itself, the five-story Henderson Bank Building is still the tallest building.
 It opened in 1929 to house the bank that Henderson's grandfather, Jefferson Henderson, founded in 1880.
 Jefferson, a pharmacist from Missouri, had become Bradley's son-in-law in California, having married Sarah Bradley before the two families moved to Elko in 1919.
 This first generation of Hendersons became so distinguished that, according to Joseph Henderson, William Jennings Bryan, in town on a lecture circuit, eulogized the recently deceased Sarah Henderson, wife of Jefferson, as "an important member of the Henderson and Bradley families, well known for having contributed so much to the founding and development of Elko County and the State of Nevada."

-Although Henderson left Elko relatively early, the small town left a mark with him, possibly because of the eminence of his relatives; he once told a colleague, psychotherapist C. Jess Groesbeck, one time director of the Utah State Mental Hospital, that "his Elko heritage was so significant to him that it came up frequently in his dreams while in analysis with Jung."
+Although Henderson left Elko relatively early, the small town left a mark with him; he once told a colleague, psychotherapist C. Jess Groesbeck, one time director of the Utah State Mental Hospital, that "his Elko heritage was so significant to him that it came up frequently in his dreams while in analysis with Jung."
 After achieving fame within the field with his work on myths of initiation, a colleague dubbed him "the shaman from Elko", and that later became the title of the festschrift in his honor edited by Gareth Hill in 1991.